google/WebFundamentals/src/content/en/updates/2018/06/ar-for-the-web.md

-Note: Some of the Immersive Web Community Group's [existing demos](https://immersive-web.github.io/webxr-samples/), specfically the ones using magic windows, do not work with the WebXR Hit Test turned on.
+Note: Some of the Immersive Web Community Group's [existing demos](https://immersive-web.github.io/webxr-samples/), specifically the ones using magic windows, do not work with the WebXR Hit Test turned on.
 Please excuse our construction debris.

 -  [Chacmool](https://web-education-ar-demo.appspot.com/)